From Sheikhs to Sultanism

 ‘A remarkable volume from one of the most provocative and original scholars of Gulf Arab politics.
 Davidson fuses a sweeping and critical literature survey with detailed empirical research and fresh theoretical insights.
 This is a must-read for all those concerned with authoritarianism’s dynamism around the globe.’ — Frederic Wehrey, Senior Fellow, Middle East Program, Carnegie Endowment for International Peace

 ‘In this impressively written and meticulously detailed book, Davidson provides rich and comparative insight into the two men who, between them, have reshaped—and look set to dominate—regional politics in the Gulf for the foreseeable future.’ — Kristian Coates Ulrichsen, Fellow for the Middle East, Baker Institute for Public Policy, Rice University, and author of Qatar and the Gulf Crisis

 ‘With this new book, Davidson continues his tradition of posing provocative questions about Gulf politics.
 Examining technologies of power and political authority, he provides absorbing insight into the evolution of two of the most influential states in regional politics.
-A must-read.’ — Simon Mabon, Professor of Politics, Philosophy and Religion, Lancaster University
+A must-read.’ — Simon Mabon, Professor of International Politics, Lancaster University